 The Compensation and Governance Committee recognizes the importance of maintaining sound governance practices and of developing a solid framework for the administration of the executive compensation programs.
-To this end, it has processes in place enhance the Compensation and Governance Committee's ability to carry out its responsibilities.
+To this end, it has processes in place to enhance the Compensation and Governance Committee's ability to carry out its responsibilities.
 These processes include:

-- Holding in-camera sessions without management present following every Compensation and Governance Committee meeting; - Retaining external consultants and advisors to provide advice and information to the Compensation and Governance Committee and inviting such consultants and advisors to attend Compensation and Governance Committee meetings as required or to make presentations to the Committee from time to time; - Reviewing and approving an annual work plan and timetable for all regularly occurring accountabilities; - Conducting detailed reviews of the executive compensation program at least annually; - Scheduling periodic updates from management with respect to regulatory changes and evolving good governance principles; - Reviewing models of compensation outcomes and organizational performance prior to making recommendations with respect to salaries and incentive compensation; and - Reporting to the Board of Directors on matters relating to compensation and governance.
+- Holding in-camera sessions without management present following every Compensation and Governance Committee meeting; - Retaining external consultants and advisors to provide advice and information to the Compensation and Governance Committee and inviting such consultants and advisors to attend Compensation and Governance Committee meetings as required or to make presentations to the Committee from time to time; - Reviewing and approving an annual work plan and timetable for all regularly occurring accountabilities; - Conducting detailed reviews of the executive compensation program at least annually; - Scheduling periodic updates from management with respect to regulatory changes and evolving good governance principles;

-The Compensation and Governance Committee has adopted an annual work plan and in 2014 successfully completed all matters on its agenda.
-Highlights of the Compensation and Governance Committee's activities for 2014 include:
+- Reviewing models of compensation outcomes and corporate performance prior to making recommendations with respect to salaries and incentive compensation; and - Reporting to the Board of Directors on matters relating to compensation and governance.

-Governance Matters:
+The Compensation and Governance Committee has adopted an annual work plan and in 2015 successfully completed all matters on its agenda.
+Highlights of the Compensation and Governance Committee's activities for 2015 include:

-- Advancing director succession initiatives; - Reviewing all of Keyera's governance policies and guidelines, including recommending age guidelines as part of the director nomination procedures; - Reviewing Keyera's Business Conduct Policies; - Providing direction with respect to Keyera's director assessment practices and approving the director skills matrix; - Providing input into Keyera's strategic planning process, including the agenda for the annual strategic planning session; - Reviewing Keyera's Board Mandate, Committee Terms of Reference and Chair Position descriptions; - Reviewing the CEO job description and management succession plans; and - Receiving regular updates on governance trends, practices, regulation and public policy matters.
+Governance Matters Compensation Matters Advancing director succession initiatives; Providing direction with respect to Keyera's overall compensation objectives, trends and strategies; Reviewing all of Keyera's governance policies and Reviewing overall employee salary and wage levels and guidelines, including recommending age guidelines as part of the director nomination procedures; recommending executive base salaries for 2015; Reviewing Keyera's Business Conduct Policies; Reviewing an independent analysis of Keyera's executive compensation program; Providing direction with respect to Keyera's director Recommending short term incentive plan performance assessment practices and approving the director skills matrix; targets and recommending the size of the 2015 bonus pool and bonuses to be paid to executive officers; Providing input into Keyera's strategic planning process, including the agenda for the annual strategic planning Reviewing and recommending performance targets for the 2015 long term incentive plan and developing recommendations with respect to the LTIP grant pool Reviewing Keyera's Board Mandate, Committee Terms and the individual executive LTIP grants; of Reference and Chair Position descriptions; Implementing the director fee recommendations and Reviewing the CEO job description and management adopting a DSU Plan which came into effect in 2016; succession plans; and Receiving regular updates on governance trends, Reviewing Executive Employment Agreements for practices, regulation and public policy matters. competitiveness and appropriateness.